agronholm/sqlacodegen/README.rst

 Relationship naming logic
 +++++++++++++++++++++++++

-Relationships are typically named based on the opposite class name.
-For example, if an ``Employee`` class has a column named ``employer`` which has a foreign key to ``Company.id``, the relationship is named ``company``.
+Relationships are typically named based on the table name of the opposite class.
+For example, if a class has a relationship to another class with the table named ``companies``, the relationship would be named ``companies`` (unless the ``use_inflect`` option was enabled, in which case it would be named ``company`` in the case of a many-to-one or one-to-one relationship).

 A special case for single column many-to-one and one-to-one relationships, however, is if the column is named like ``employer_id``.
 Then the relationship is named ``employer`` due to that ``_id`` suffix.

-If more than one relationship would be created with the same name, the latter ones are appended numeric suffixes, starting from 1.
+For self referential relationships, the reverse side of the relationship will be named with the ``_reverse`` suffix appended to it.

 Customizing code generation logic
 =================================